June 1 1861 Saturday

 Union Organisation

-USA: Major-General Nathaniel Prentiss Banks assumed command of the Department of Annapolis, arriving on 11 June 1861, succeeding Major-General John Adams Dix.
+USA: Major-General Nathaniel Prentiss Banks assumed command of the Department of Annapolis, arriving on 11 June 1861 to succeed Major-General John Adams Dix.

 Commander in Chief: President Abraham Lincoln